GitHubAssessments/CVE_Assessments_10_2019/README.md

-The initial identification of the DLL Hijacking vulnerability in the Audacity version 2.1.2 was indentified as well in the recent version 2.3.2.
+The initial identification of the DLL Hijacking vulnerability in the Audacity version 2.1.2 was identified as well in the recent version 2.3.2.